 Written by Tenley Haraldson.
 Reviewed by cleaning expert Sean Busch.

-Let’s be honest: Few of us can afford a genuine leather couch or armchair – and that’s okay!
-Polyurethane coated leather is typically a much more affordable, durable option that comes in endless arrays of colors and styles.
+Genuine leather furniture is extremely expensive and easy to damage.
+But coated leather (made out of polyurethane) is a far more affordable, durable option that comes in endless arrays of colors and styles.

-With our natural, PU-coated leather care tips, you’ll keep your investment gorgeous for years to come!
+When you use our care tips on PU coated leather, you’ll keep your furniture gorgeous for years to come!

 What Is Coated Leather?

-Most “coated leather” is synthetic, fashioned from polyurethane (“vegan leather”).
-More rarely, it’s actual leather that’s been sealed with a thin layer of vinyl or polyurethane.
-This provides a more durable finish and creates a smoother surface that’s easier to clean.
-Manufacturers may also apply a layer of pigment to create a more uniform color.
+While it's rare, you may see genuine leather that’s been sealed with a thin layer of vinyl or polyurethane.
+However, most top coated leather is synthetic and fashioned from “vegan leather” (also known as polyurethane).
+This coating provides a more durable finish and smoother surface that's easier to clean.

-The easiest way to determine what you’re working with?
-Put a couple drops of water on the surface.
-If water absorbs into the leather, surprise!
-You’ve got genuine leather!
+Put a couple drops of water on the furniture's surface.
+If water absorbs into the leather, you’ve got genuine leather.
 If the water beads, it’s coated.